 Where the design community meets.

-Filmy stuff, and CSS/HTML/Little bit of PHP Joined almost 7 years ago Tim has invited Tyler Balser seems a little expensive for an app that is essentially the front end of a free open source toolset.
+Filmy stuff, and CSS/HTML/Little bit of PHP Joined about 7 years ago Tim has invited Tyler Balser seems a little expensive for an app that is essentially the front end of a free open source toolset.
 ImageOptim does just as good but at zero cost.